Frequently Asked Questions About TTC

 How do I enroll?

 The first step is to attend a TTC Information Session to learn about everything the program offers; then you will take an academic skills assessment (CASAS reading and math test), complete a writing sample, and finally, you will have a personal interview with the Program Director.
 You will then determine if TTC is the right program for you.
-If accepted, you will be given an official acceptance letter.
+If accepted, you will receive a official acceptance letter.

 What should I bring to class?